-- · On September 1, 2015, we acquired a leading Illinois video gaming terminal ("VGT") operator, Prairie State Gaming ("PSG").
-As one of the largest and most respected VGT route operators in Illinois, PSG's operations include more than 1,424 terminals across a network of 317 bars and retail gaming establishments throughout Illinois.
-In addition, during the fourth quarter of 2016, we acquired two small video gaming terminal route operators in Illinois. - · Hollywood Casino Lawrenceburg continues to face significant competition since the opening of a casino in Cincinnati, Ohio in March 2013, as well as the more recent openings of a racino at Belterra Park in May 2014 and our own Dayton, Ohio facility in late August 2014.
+On September 1, 2015, we acquired a leading Illinois video gaming terminal ("VGT") operator, Prairie State Gaming.
+As one of the largest and most respected VGT route operators in Illinois, Prairie State Gaming's operations include more than 1,715 terminals across a network of 377 bars and retail gaming establishments throughout Illinois.
+During the fourth quarter of 2016, we acquired two small video gaming terminal route operators in Illinois.
+In addition, during the first half of 2017, we acquired two additional small video gaming route operators in Illinois.